 Ah, the symbol of Brussels!
 You obviously gotta see that.
 Although this little sculpture is only 60cm high, it is the most photographed sculpture in all of Brussels, and you’ll see people lined up here all day to get their photo of a little boy pissing.
 If you’re not up for the wait to see him, you’ll also be able to spot him all over down in different materials, from chocolate to prints on shirts.

 The Atomium Building

 Although we didn’t decide to take our time to visit this building, it should definitely still be on your bucket list.
 The Atomium Building was just like the Eiffel Tower built for the World Fair when it was set in Brussels in 1958.
 Every ball contains a room; one with a restaurant, exhibition and even a dorm for school kids.
 Even if you like us decide not to go all the way to see the building, you’ll still be able to spot it from around town.

 Comic Strip Murals

 My personal favorite sight in Brussels has to be the comic strip murals!
 All over town you’ll discover walls covered in colorful murals with your favorite comic strip characters.
-In my opinion, this is also something that makes Brussels incredibly unique as it gives it some personality and makes it differentiate from all other European capitals.
-In the coming weeks I will be sharing a guide on how to hunt down the best comic strip murals, so stay tuned for that!
+In my opinion, this is also something that makes Brussels incredibly unique as it gives it some personality and makes it different from all other European capitals.
+I this post you can read all about hunting the comic strips murals (and the best comic strip museum) in Brussels

 What to eat